 HH Solomon again conducted the Coronial Inquest at the Hotel Kosciusko, concluding "the remains of deceased were found at Lake Cootapatamba on 31st December, 1929, without any marks of violence on the body, but how, when, and by what means he came to his death the evidence adduced did not enable him to say."
-Hayes' employer was interested in discovering whether he had been carrying any money as he supposedly should have had £50 from a cash sale in his possession; but this had not been with his personal items at Betts Camp and nor was it found on his person.91
+Hayes' employer was interested in discovering whether Hayes had been carrying any money as he supposedly had £50 from a cash sale in his possession; but this had not been with his personal items at Betts Camp and nor was it found on his person.93

-Haye's skis apparently remained at the site he was discovered for some time after the body was removed and a memorial rock cairn was erected beside them.92 In June 1930 the Millions Ski Club published a notice that Jack Willis was to be paid the reward for finding Hayes.93
+Hayes' skis remained at the site for a while after the body was removed; a memorial rock cairn being erected beside them.94 In June 1930 the Millions Ski Club paid Jack Willis the reward for finding Hayes.95

 Evan Hayes was buried in North Sydney Cemetery on 2nd January 1930, following a service at St Marys, Ridge St, led by Rev Father O'Mara.
 The key mourners were Hayes' brothers Gerald and Ronald, and his sister Leah.
 Members of the Millions Ski Club again served as pall bearers.
-Herbert Lamble from the Tourist Bureau and numerous representatives from other ski clubs attended, as did "Mrs Laurie Seaman, of Palm Beach . . who came especially to attend the service, to express her sympathy with the Hayes family, and to lay a wreath on the coffin."94
+Herbert Lamble from the Tourist Bureau and numerous representatives from other NSW ski clubs attended, as did "Mrs Laurie Seaman, of Palm Beach . . who came especially to attend the service, to express her sympathy with the Hayes family, and to lay a wreath on the coffin."96